Academic Accommodation

 • Use of an assistant in labs

 An accommodation is a response to unique challenges that a student faces given his or her disability and particular program requirements.
-Because of the individualized nature of accommodation, students and prospective students are encouraged to meet with an Accessible Education counsellor to obtain information about specific accommodations and services that may be available to them.
+Because of the individualized nature of accommodation, students and prospective students are encouraged to meet with an Accessible Education Facilitator to obtain information about specific accommodations and services that may be available to them.

 How Do I Request for Accomodation?